Blackhand01/Blackhand01/README.md

 ### Privacy-Aware Medical AI

 Self-supervised learning for computational pathology.
 The preliminary academic phase is complete; the paper writing and follow-up work with pathologists are in progress.
-Code, metrics, and implementation details remain private until the publication path and IP review are mature.
+Code, metrics, and implementation details remain private until the publication.

 | Dimension | Status |
 |---|---|